Jeffrey Moussaieff Masson: Later work

 Since the early 1990s, Masson has written a number of books on the emotional life of animals, one of which, When Elephants Weep, has been translated into 20 languages.
 He has explained this radical change in the subject of his writings as follows:

 In 2008, Masson became a Director of Voiceless, the animal protection institute.
 "We are not encouraged, on a daily basis, to pay careful attention to the animals we eat.
 On the contrary, the meat, dairy, and egg industries all actively encourage us to give thought to our own immediate interest (taste, for example, or cheap food) but not to the real suffering involved ...
 The animals involved suffer agony because of our ignorance.
 The least we owe them is to lessen that ignorance".

 Masson also wrote a book about living in New Zealand, including an interview with Sir Edmund Hillary.

 Personal life

 Masson is married to Leila Masson, a German pediatrician.
 They have two sons.
 He also has a daughter by a previous marriage with Therese Claire Masson.
 In the early 1990s, Masson had been engaged to University of Michigan feminist legal scholar Catharine MacKinnon, who wrote the preface to his A Dark Science: Women, Sexuality, and Psychiatry in the Nineteenth Century.

 Masson became a vegan in 2004.
 He is an animal rights activist.

-Name

-Masson's great-grandfather Shlomo Moussaieff was a kabbalist and founder of the Bukharian Quarter in Jerusalem.
-His grandfather Henry Mousaieff changed his family name from Moussaieff to Masson.
-Masson changed his middle name from Lloyd to Moussaieff.